Frozen Feature Augmentation for Few-Shot Image Classification: FroFA on More Datasets and Architectures

-Finally, we revisit \cref{fig:jft3b_all_wd,fig:i21k_all_wd}, but now discuss gains w.r.t.\ the linear probe baseline.
-We start with models pretrained on JFT-3B (\cf \cref{fig:jft3b_all_wd}).
+We will now look at \cref{fig:jft3b_all,fig:i21k_all}, but discuss gains with respect to the L2-regularized linear probe baseline.
+We start with models pretrained on JFT-3B (\cf \cref{fig:jft3b_all}).
 On 1-shot, we observe that we lack behind linear probe but can close the gap by scaling up the model size.
 On 5- to 25-shot, with the exception of Ti/16 on 5-shot, brightness c$^2$FroFA significantly outperforms the linear probe baseline.
-On ImageNet-21k (\cf \cref{fig:i21k_all_wd}), we observe even larger gaps to linear probe on 1-shot (up to $-$20\% absolute).
-However, similar to results on JFT-3B, performance on 5- to 25-shot improves significantly over linear probe or at worst stays the same.